 Is there housekeeping?

-We provide a clean room, towels upon your arrival.
+We provide a clean room, towels and amenities upon your arrival.
 If desired, please request day to day room cleaning services.
 There is a local laundromat for laundry services.

 Can I bring my pet?